justinhartman/complete-php7-ecom-website/README.md

 # complete-php7-ecom-website

-A complete PHP 7 eCommerce website along with Admin interface.
+An advanced and complete PHP 7 eCommerce website along with MySQL database and Admin interface.